problem

 In mid 2023, in collaboration with Norfolk Island Regional Council we installed a glass crusher, increasing the recycling rate from less than 10% to 35%.
 RYW officially commenced operations at The Norfolk Wave Recycling Centre in August 2023, and rapidly transformed community waste management behaviours.

-* Above figures for domestic and commercial waste only.
+* Domestic and commercial waste only.

 image